madfam-io/plinto/apps/api/README.md

 ## 🎯 Overview

-Plinto API is a modern, enterprise-grade authentication and identity management platform designed for scale, security, and developer experience.
+Janua API is a modern, enterprise-grade authentication and identity management platform designed for scale, security, and developer experience.
 Built with FastAPI and async Python, it provides comprehensive authentication services including JWT tokens, WebAuthn/Passkeys, multi-factor authentication, and enterprise SSO.

 ### Key Features